 - Improves speed and accuracy in flattening sharpening stones

 - Includes medium and coarse grit lapping powders

-The grooves increase the synergy between the plate and the lapping powders supplied with it, and also improve speed and accuracy when flattening any roughness on a sharpening stone.
+The Shapton NAORU Cast Iron Lapping System is a powerful tool for restoring the original capabilities of your sharpening stones.
+Its surface is covered with grooves laid out in a geometrical pattern based on the principles of physics.
+These grooves increase the synergy between the plate and the lapping powders supplied with it, improving the speed and accuracy when flattening any roughness on a sharpening stone.

-The quality of the finish you obtain on the sharpening stone surface will vary depending on the type of powder used, so be sure you choose the right powder for the particular stone you will be lapping.
+The quality of the finish you obtain on the sharpening stone surface will vary depending on the type of powder used.
+It is important to choose the right powder for the particular stone you will be lapping.
+Here are the recommendations:

 * Be sure to wash the plate and sharpening stone well each time you change to a different type of powder.

 * If you apply a rough finish to the surface of a sharpening stone of less than 4 microns (4000 or above), you will not be able to harness the stone's full potential and give your blades their intended finish.
 Always lap such a stone with fine powder at the end to produce a mirror-like finish before sharpening.